aaronkyle/ex/e1/src/risk/model.md

 ## Step 4.
 Red Flags and Risk Mitigants

 <br/>
-Projects can annotated with additional contextual risk data to dynamically modify factored scores based on up-to-date intelligence.
+Projects can be annotated with additional contextual risk data to dynamically modify factored scores based on up-to-date intelligence.
 Available contextual modifiers and values are:

 |Modifier|Value|
 |---|---|